 How do I check if the company name I want is already taken?

 To check whether the name you want to use is already taken, you should use our online company name-checker.
 This will enable you to establish if the company name you want is available for use or if it is already taken and listed on the Companies House register.

 If your company name is already taken, consider a business (or trading) name

 A business name, sometimes referred to as a trading name, is an alternative name that a company may use when it doesn’t want to operate under its official registered name.
 This type of name does not have to be listed at Companies House on the public record and it is not subject to the ‘same as’ rules.

 You can use as many business / trading names as you want, but you should be careful not to choose the same name as a registered company name in the same industry, as this could be deemed as ‘passing off’, which means you are taking advantage a company’s goodwill and trust.
 Passing off may lead to civil court proceedings being taken against your company for misrepresentation.

-Similarly, you should also take care not to infringe any registered trademarks when choosing a business name and so it is advisable to search the registered trademarks beforehand.
+Similarly, you should also take care not to infringe any registered trademarks when choosing a business name and so it is advisable to search the trademarks register beforehand.